pnp/List-Formatting/view-samples/internal-cv/README.md

 **3)** 17" - 1920 x 1080

+**4)** 17" - 1280 x 1024 (zoom out may be required)

-**4)** 13" - 1280 x 800
+**5)** 13" - 1280 x 800

-Microsoft Lists mobile app doesn't support the usage of this custom view, whereas an OOTB view would let users to fill out the standard form.
+⚠️ Microsoft Lists mobile app doesn't support the usage of this custom view, whereas an OOTB view would let users to fill out the standard form.

 ## Solution breakdown